pfq/PFQ/INSTALL.md

 * Kernel headers installed, required to compile modules for your kernel.

-* A working gcc compiler, usually the one used to compile the kernel.
+* gcc compiler, usually the one used to compile the kernel.

-* A working g++ compiler, g++-4.7 or higher, required to compile the user-space tools and applications.
+* g++ compiler, g++-4.7 or higher, required to compile the user-space tools and applications.

 * GHC Glasgow Haskell Compiler 7.8 or higher.